strmrider/SDTP/README.md

 * List - list or tuple

 ### Client and server
-The library provides base client and server classes, which are suffice for most applications.
-The classes could be overriden and expanded for more functions and properties.
+The library provides base client and server classes, which are sufficient for most applications.
+The classes could be overridden and expanded for more functions and properties.
-* CA server is optional and the client/server should include the .pem file of its public key (should be provided by the CA server itself in advance).
+* CA server is optional and the client/server should include the .pem file of its public key (which should be provided by the CA server itself in advance).
 * Use threads in order to use both receive and send functions simultaneously.
 #### Server
 ```Python